Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 ```

 yields a 2D simulation with an initial wind of $10 \, \mathrm{m \, s^{- 1}}$ that generates a mountain wave above a periodic hill.
-The vertical wind is written to the output file `pincflow_output.h5` in the directory specified by an additional argument to the script.
+The vertical wind is written to the output file `pincflow_output.h5` in the directory specified by an additional argument to the script (or the current directory, if that argument is omitted).
 More involved examples are given in the "Examples" section of the documentation.
 A description of all namelists and their parameters is provided in the "Reference" section.

 If you want to run PinCFlow in parallel, make sure you are using the correct backends for [MPI.jl](https://juliaparallel.org/MPI.jl/latest/) and [HDF5.jl](https://juliaio.github.io/HDF5.jl/stable/).
 By default, the two packages use JLL backends that have been automatically installed.
 If you want to keep this setting, you only need to make sure to use the correct MPI binary (specifically not that of a default MPI installation on your system).
 You can do so by running